Montana-Media-Arts/340-interactive-art/modules/week-11/_posts/2020-01-01-final-project.md

 ## Due Date

-**Final Project Due Date - _Tuesday Nov.
-10th, @ 11:59pm_**
+**Final Project Due Date - _Monday, April 19th, @ 11:59pm_**

 ## Specifications

 To conclude your experience this semester with this course, you are be expected to create a final media art-based project, using TouchDesigner.

-Per the [introduction of the final project during week 8]({{site.baseurl}}/modules/week-8/overview/), this final project artwork should explore a topic of interest you have.
+Per the [introduction of the final project]({{site.baseurl}}/modules/week-10/overview/), this final project artwork should explore a topic of interest you have.
 Furthermore, building on the work from this semester, this work should be developed in TouchDesigner.

-You should have submitted a final project proposal as part of week 8 homework.
-Assuming you have done this, you have received feedback and should know whether your final project proposal is acceptable.
+You should have submitted a final project proposal as part of the week 10 homework.
+Assuming you have done this, you will have received feedback _if your proposal was problematic_ otherwise, your proposal was acceptable, and you should be working on it.

 >If you have not submitted a final project proposal, please [email me](mailto:michael.musick@umontana.edu?subject=Final Project Proposal for MART 340) directly with a final project proposal ASAP.